FOR NONPROFIT ORGANIZATIONS

 Interns are rising sophomores who are first generation college students, meaning they are the first in their families to attend college.
 They are talented and ready to put their skills to work for you!
 They will receive 5 or more hours per week of professional and personal development programming to aid them in adapting to and thriving in your workplace environment.

 We have found that these internships work best when at least two interns are placed at a site.

 Can I have a say in selecting my interns?

 Yes.
-We will provide resumes of interested candidates, and you can use whatever selection process you prefer to interview and select interns.
+We will steer qualified interns to your opportunities.
+You can also advertise the internship openings.
+You can use whatever application and selection process you prefer to interview and select interns.
 Interns will be free to accept or reject offers.
 If you are unable to match with two interns, your grant will not be awarded.

 Are internships expected to be on-site or virtual?

-To be determined.
-On-site is preferred if circumstances permit, but virtual internships have been shown to be effective also, and the program will go forward regardless.
+On-site is preferred if circumstances permit, but virtual internships have been shown to be effective also, and may reflect a new working normal.
 If on-site internships are possible and you require your interns be on-site, you should follow all recommended safety protocols.

 What type of support will I receive to host my interns?